PhanFiction/AniToon/README.md

 # README

-# Challenges encountered
+# To run the project locally
+1. run bundle install
+2. rails db:create then rails db:migrate

+## Future implementations
-1. Captions for video not in sync
+1. Fix Captions for video not in sync
-2.
+2. Add feature to allow groups of people to stream anime together
+3. Add comment section for the anime
+4. Update homepage layout

 This README would normally document whatever steps are necessary to get the application up and running.